 If You Only Cook a Turkey Once a Year…

 Every year, our customers ask Stew’s chefs the same five questions about the best way to choose, prepare, and cook their holiday turkey.
 Afterall, most home cooks will only roast turkey once a year at Thanksgiving!
 Stew Leonard Jr. shares his top turkey tips that he’s picked up over the course of his lifetime in the grocery business:

 Q. What size turkey should I buy and how far in advance can I buy it?

 A. Stew Leonard’s offers a range of sizes to meet everyone’s needs!
 Our turkeys weigh in anywhere between 12lbs to 28lbs!
 Now that’s a big bird!
-But I think that having leftovers is just as important as the big meal itself, so I always make sure that we have a bird that allows for 2lbs. per person.
-If you’re not a fan of leftovers though, I think that 1.5 lbs per person is just fine.
+But I think that having leftovers is just as important as the big meal itself, so I always make sure that we have a bird that allows for 2lbs. of turkey meat per person.
+If you’re not a fan of leftovers though, I think that 1.5 lbs. per person is just fine.
 Our fresh turkeys can be purchased 10 days in advance, giving you more time to prepare for the big day!